 - iRig2 for connecting Line level gear to smartphones

 - How to Gain Stage a Mixer

 - “Hidden” Low Latency Mode – Audio Hijack

 I post lots of behind the scenes content and gear tests between videos.
 Follow me at your favorite!

 *all links should be considered affiliate links.
-Using these links helps support this content.
-I always encourage you to shop around for the best prices at the time you are viewing this.
-You can read my ethics statement via http://thepodcastersstudio.com/ethics.
-Thanks for the support!
+I encourage you to shop around for the best prices at the time you are viewing this.
+You can read my ethics statement via https://thepodcastersstudio.com/ethics.
+Thanks!